AdaCore/gnatstudio/docs/users_guide/extending.rst

 automatically) using the :file:`output` attribute of XML configuration files.

-However, there's a limitation in Python that the output of processes spawned through :func:`os.exec` or :func:`os.spawn` is redirected to the standard output instead of the usual Python output that GPS has overriden.
+However, there is a limitation in Python that the output of processes spawned through :func:`os.exec` or :func:`os.spawn` is redirected to the standard output instead of the usual Python output that GPS has overriden.